RaspberryPiFoundation/sense-hat-curriculum/en-GB/timer/index.md

     If you don't have an account, use Share and save a link to the current project then carry on editting it.

-    Call the new project 'Dot Timer'.
+    Call the new project 'Sandtimer'.

 + Your project has images showing a Sandtimer with different amounts of sand.
 Click on the images icon to see them:

     ![screenshot](images/timer-images.png)

-    The images are 8 x 8 png images.
+    The images are 8x8 pixel `.png` images.

 + Go back to `main.py` and replace the number countdown code with this highlighted code to create an image countdown:

     ![screenshot](images/timer-image-code.png)

 + You can also rotate the display on the Sense HAT.
 Add the following code to make it look like the sand timer is being turned back to its starting position:

     ![screenshot](images/timer-rotate.png)

 ## Challenge: Timer games { .challenge}